 Plant-based faux leathers are costlier but are better eco-friendly alternatives for genuine leather.
 The process of making real leather is not cruelty-free, and it endangers our ecosystem.
 Plant-based vegan leather has none of these demerits, and unlike plastic leathers, it is toxin-free.
 Plant-based faux leathers often make good quality vegan leather.
 The big question is, “does vegan leather last as long as real leather?”

 These days, you find vegan fabrics in anything that can be made of leather, especially in the fashion industry.
-You can find products like shoes, vegan purses, vegan leather handbags, vegan leather jackets, and so on.
+You can find products like sustainable shoes, vegan purses, vegan leather handbags, many vegan leather jacket options, and so on.
 But how does the leather industry make vegan leather, pleather, faux leather, or synthetic leather?